The purpose of this document is to provide clients with information on how to lodge a complaint.

-This document has been formulated in accordance with the provisions of the Financial Advisory and Intermediary Services Act, 37 of 2002 (“FAIS”), the relevant provisions contained in the Collective Investment Schemes Control Act, 45 of 2002 (“CISCA”), the Long-term Insurance Act, 52 of 1998 as amended, and the Policyholder Protection rules issued thereunder (“LTIA”), as well as the principles embodied in the “Treating Clients Fairly” (“TCF”) initiative published by the Financial Services Board.
+This document has been prepared in accordance with the provisions of the Financial Advisory and Intermediary Services Act, 37 of 2002 and the General Code of Conduct for Authorised Financial Services Providers and Representatives issued thereunder (“FAIS”), the relevant provisions contained in the Collective Investment Schemes Control Act, 45 of 2002 (“CISCA”), the Long-term Insurance Act, 52 of 1998 as amended, and the Policyholder Protection rules issued thereunder (“LTIA”), as well as the principles embodied in the “Treating Clients Fairly” (“TCF”) initiative published by the Financial Sector Conduct Authority.

 Commitment to Client Service

 Our commitment is to provide excellent service to our clients.

 All complaints are taken seriously, and we aim to resolve complaints to the satisfaction of our clients wherever possible.

 This document applies to all South African subsidiaries and affiliates of the Coronation group.

 Any client may lodge a complaint in the manner described in this document.

 Definition of Complaint

 For the purposes of this document a “complaint” means a specific complaint relating to a financial service rendered by Coronation or any of its representatives to the complainant.